 NOTE: If you are a member of IAP2 Canada please log into the website (top right-hand corner) to register automatically at the member rate.
 International IAP2 members require a code to register.
 Please contact email@example.com to obtain it.

-This online course will be offered in one, three hour session.
+This online course will be offered in one, three and a half hour session.

 — Cancellation policy —